 You can admit with an explanation to try to dismiss the fines and/or penalties.
 To do so, provide DC DMV with all the information and documentation that supports your reasons for admitting with an explanation.
 You must contest the ticket within 120 calendar days; if you do so in the first 30 calendar days, only the initial ticket fine will apply if you are found responsible.
 After 30 calendar days, a penalty equal to the fine will also apply.
 After 60 calendar days, you must file a special form, called a Motion to Vacate, to dispute the fines or penalties for your ticket.
 The Motion to Vacate form is available at the link below:

 Do not pay the ticket if you want to admit with an explanation.
-Once you pay the ticket, you no longer have the right to contest the ticket.
+Once you pay the ticket (either the original fine, the penalty or both), you no longer have the right to contest the ticket.

 DC DMV cannot research any evidence for you, but you can provide any evidence, such as pictures identifying street signs, buildings, and your vehicle, police reports, and vehicle registration, that support your claims.
 DC DMV will consider only the evidence that you submit with your adjudication request.